touseef0707/playfair-cipher-2.0/README.md

 Follow the prompts to:
 1. Enter your secret key
-2. Select a matrix construction method
-3. Enter the password to encrypt
+2. Enter the password to encrypt

 The program will display:
 - The encryption matrix